wheelercj/pzq/README.md

 ## keyboard shortcuts

-* `h` toggles keyboard shortcut help
+* `h` toggles keyboard shortcut help.
-* `a` allows you to enter a student's name to add then to the queue.
+* `a` allows you to enter a student's name to add them to the queue.
 * `n` brings the next student to the front of the queue, and rotates the previously front student to the end.
 * `z` undoes the previous `n` keypress.
 * `!` removes the last student in the queue.